axisgroup/design-process/2-Define/Methods/user-scenarios.md

 * What a user might feel
 * What a user might say to another user

 A user scenario is similar to task analysis as in they both describe the tasks a user needs to perform to achive a goal.
-However, a user scenario is more elaborated and focused more an the interaction with the intended solution.
-It's a great exercise for the team to tell a story to the user.
+However, a user scenario is more elaborated and focused more on the narrative and interaction with the intended solution.